I get questions all the time in my mailbox asking me to identify a vintage piece of needlepoint.

 - Advanced search has an option to find “any of the words.”
 You can use this option to find hits with two options for the company name, for example.

-- There are more option in the advanced search, but I always ask for 200 items to be displayed on the page.
-Rarely, when looking for needlepoint, are there this many hits, so everything gets displayed on one page.
+- There are more options in the advanced search, but I always ask for 200 items to be displayed on the page (it’s in a drop-down menu near the bottom of the page).
+When looking for needlepoint, sometimes there are this many hits, so everything gets displayed on one page.

 - Once you have your search refined, click search.